pineapplestreet/WhatIsIntelligence/README.md

 # WhatIsIntelligence
-Using Zipf and Entropy to dig deeper into the question: what is entropy?
+Using Zipf and Entropy to dig deeper into the question: what is intelligence?